 While my father distributed the decoys in some pattern which he assumed would be irresistible to ducks, I got busy ‘preparing a duck blind.’
-We had to hack (it wasn’t ‘digging’) a hole in the frozen ground, large enough for a husky 5’10” adult male and a husky 5’6″ teenage male.
-Sort of like coal mining without the coating of ebony dust.
-This took us a little while as the sunlight approached in the east.
+It couldn’t be called digging; we had to hack a hole in the frozen ground, large enough for a husky 5’10” adult male and a husky 5’6″ teenage male.
+Think of coal mining without the coating of ebony dust.
+We didn’t finish until the sunlight approached in the east.
 Dad loaded his .12-gauge, and I loaded my .410.
 We got into the hole, knees drawn up, pulled a piece of plywood mostly over us, and watched the skies for the expected waterfowl.

 An hour passed, a dull and chilly hour sitting in a frozen hole in the wheatfield.
 No ducks even came within sight of our location.
 (You’d think we were a Rose Bowl victory.)

 Another hour, and the sun was up by now.
 Didn’t do us much good.
 Still no ducks.
 (You’d think we were a national championship victory.)

 Now, I was not the smartest hunter in the county, nor even in that hole, but neither was I a complete idiot.
 I was about ready to bag it, but I didn’t want my father to resent me for asking to quit early.
 I didn’t have much finesse, but it was clear enough to me he was as uncomfortable as me.
 This called for diplomacy and a voice of good humor.
 “You know, Dad, of all the father-and-son activities you and I have tried together, this has got to be the dumbest sport there is.”

 The thunderbolt did not come.
 So help me, the old man looked at me, smiled, and laughed: “You know, son, you’re right.
 Let’s fill up this hole, pick up our stuff and go get some breakfast.”